European Journal of Organic Chemistry

 Authors must deposit the data of X-ray structure analyses in a crystallographic database before submitting their manuscript, so that referees can access the information electronically.

-We strongly recommend the use of the Endnotes feature of Word.
+We strongly recommend the use of the Endnote feature of Word.
 If you prefer not to use this function, references should be indicated by numbers in square brackets as superscripts and, if applicable, after punctuation (example: text.).

 Journal titles should be abbreviated according to the Chemical Abstracts Service Source Index (CASSI).